 Fibre also aids in detoxification and regular elimination.
 Regular bowel elimination is essential, especially for people with MS. Constipation is toxic to our bodies, as you risk re-absorbing toxins that your body is trying to eliminate.
 These toxins and by-products include pesticides from foods we've eaten, excess hormone, preservatives, toxins from cleaning products and self care products and fumes or environmental toxins we've inhaled.
 Fibre is fantastic as it absorbs water and toxins, softens the stool, and effectively flushes them out of your system.

-Please note that when increasing fibre you MUST also increase your fluid intake
+When increasing fibre you MUST also increase your fluid intake…

 When I was doing a lot of research in the early days of my illness I kept coming across how important it is to drink litres of fresh, clean, filtered water daily.
-Fresh, clean, filtered water is important for your body as it helps to flush the body of toxins, excess hormone, pollutants and by-products as mentioned previously.
-It also aids fibre in doing its job and keeping you regular.
-The body is made up of 60% water.
-Each organ in our bodies is made up of a different percentage of water - the brain and heart are composed of 73% water, and the lungs are about 83% water.
+Filtered water is important for your body as it helps to flush the body of toxins, excess hormone, pollutants and by-products as mentioned above.
+It also aids fibre in doing it’s job and keeping us regular.
+According to H.H.
+Mitchell, Journal of Biological Chemistry 158, the brain and heart are composed of 73% water, and the lungs are about 83% water.
 The skin contains 64% water, muscles and kidneys are 79%, and even the bones are watery: 31%.

 Water is essential in helping our bodies feel and function at their best.
-I've noticed dehydration worsens my symptoms including my nystagmus, energy levels, concentration, bladder and circulation.
+I've noticed dehydration worsens my symptoms including my nystagmus, energy levels, concentration, circulation and it can aggravate my bladder.
 I've learnt to make it part of my morning ritual now because I find it so important.
 As soon as I wake-up I drink a large glass to 500ml, then another 1L throughout the day, plus lots of cups of herbal tea.
 My smoothie bowls and smoothies are also really hydrating.

 8. MOVE the great gift that is - your BODY

-Exercise has many facets that help with MS symptoms.
-It improves your physical condition - which will keep you strong and mobile.
-When I was in rehabilitation and learning to walk again, the physios told me that a big reason why stroke patients don't walk again is because they have no core strength, they become de-conditioned through lack of movement and they literally can't walk again.
-This made me realise how important it is to keep my core conditioned and strong.
-Exercise also improves circulation thus improving blood flow and oxygen to the brain, and it also produces endorphins which will lift your mood and make you feel all the happy vibes.
+When I was in rehabilitation and learning to walk again, the physios told me that a big reason why stroke patients don't walk again is because they have no core strength, they get de-conditioned through lack of movement and they literally can't walk again.
+This made me realise how important it is to keep my core nice and strong.
+Exercise also improves our circulation thus improving blood flow and oxygen to the brain, and it also produces endorphins which will lift your mood and make you feel all the happy vibes.
 A strong core also improves posture, correct posture or a straight back held up with strong stomach muscles will relieve the pressure on your bladder from slouching.
 OMS recommends exercise 20-30 minutes around 5 times per week preferably outdoors.
 Whatever your capable of doing even if it's stretching then try to do it as much as possible.
 Exercise also increases neuroplasticity, a term used when your brain expands and learns new pathways and ways to do things.

 9. FOCUS ON THE POSITIVES

-Depression has now been shown as low level brain inflammation which negatively impacts MS, it worsens symptoms and decline.
-So whatever you do you need to implement a positive thinking strategy to stay healthy and happy with MS. Exercise is fantastic for this as it produces natural endorphins (happy hormones) that will elevate your mood.
+Depression has now been shown as low level inflammation in our brains which negatively impacts MS, it worsens symptoms and decline.
+So whatever you do you need to implement a positive thinking strategy to stay healthy and happy.
+Exercise is fantastic for this as it produces natural happy hormones that will elevate your mood.
 But your attitude is really key.

 Seeing the best in every situation will help immensely.
 When I was really sick and wondering if my freezing episodes would ever stop.
 I would look at all the things in my life I was thankful for, even the smallest of things eg. running water, a roof over my head, a comfortable bed, my vision.
 List all of these things and focus on how incredibly thankful you are for them.
 One thing I missed so much in hospital was my boyfriend.
 I remember when I'd gotten home, laying in bed with him and reaching out and feeling his warm hand within arms reach.
 That alone pretty much moved me to tears after spending 9 weeks in a hospital bed alone and terrified.
 Interestingly, it's now been proven that by listing 20 things your grateful for every morning you can successfully increase your happiness by 25%.

 Another interesting fact I discovered recently: Our brains seem to process thoughts quite powerfully in terms of visualisation (article here).
 So, if you visualise success, by say - visualising health, wellness, ability, then your more likely to achieve the success you visualised.